 So, if an executive coach wanted to experience more of their optimal coaching state, a Clean Language facilitator might ask:

-"When you're coaching at your best, that's like... what?"
-(Encouraging the client to offer a metaphor for the optimal state.)
+"When you're coaching at your best, that's like... what?" - this encourages the client to offer a metaphor for the optimal state.

 The facilitator would then help the person to explore the resulting metaphor, using the Clean Language questions, in any order, but most frequently using the first two questions, 'What kind of X (is that X)? and 'Is there anything else about X?'